"Mama! Daddy! I'm scared!"

 Jacob squirmed free.
 "I'm hungry.
 Can I have cereal, pwease?"
 He was so proud of himself for using his new favorite word.

 "Yes you may.
 I think Daddy would like a hug too.
-Aaron, would you mind putting Eli in his chair while I get the cereal.
+Aaron, would you mind putting Jacob in his chair while I get the cereal.

 "Sure, Jo.
 We're right behind you."
 Aaron picked Jacob up, hugging him close before carrying him from the bedroom to the kitchen.
 Jacob spotted his adored big brother already at the table.
 "Hi, Eli!"